creachadair/creachadair/README.md

  —The Postal Service

-## Observations

-- There are only three optimizations: Do less.
+There are only three optimizations: Do less.
 Do it less often.
 Do it faster.

 The largest gains come from 1, but we spend all our time on 3.